Black Swan, Oldstead

 Our visit began with superior ‘snacks’ in the bar – ever fancied a miniature chicken and smoked garlic dumpling?
 You would, especially alongside their newly created house cocktails: kale martini, damson sour, fennel fizz.
 They’ve even put together a soft drinks list to cheer up the gloomiest designated driver.
 I can recommend the ginger and chilli beer.

 Upstairs in the dining room the menu genuinely changes with the season.
 June kicked off with a gorgeous little construction from the garden: baby turnips, miniature carrots, a radish slice or two, some crunch from toasted hazelnuts and topped off with sheep’s milk yoghurt.

 My fish course was trout fillet and ultra-delicate fried squid in a radish broth.
 Poached chicken is served with an intense leek and hen-of-the-woods mushroom sauce.
 Pre-dessert is a witty row of three lollipops in a wooden stand ascending from savoury to sweet: mushroom and white chocolate, fennel and elderberry and rosemary and apple.
 And the dessert proper is an arrangement of honey and flowers.
 Purple and yellow viola flowers, honey sorbet, honey meringue and honeycomb.
 It’s early summer on a plate.

-This sumptuous harvest of fresh baby veg, fruit, flowers and herbs is the product of their newly planted kitchen garden, a five acre site at the back of the restaurant, one of a number of changes since Tommy Banks took over as head chef.
-Crucially, he has given the the food an identity that is distinct from anywhere else I know in Yorkshire and it catapults the Black Swan into our Top Ten.
+This sumptuous harvest of fresh baby veg, fruit, flowers and herbs is the product of their newly planted kitchen garden, a five-acre site at the back of the restaurant, one of a number of changes since Tommy Banks took over as head chef.
+Crucially, he has given the food an identity that is distinct from anywhere else I know in Yorkshire and it catapults the Black Swan into our Top Ten.

 In 2019 they opened a sister restaurant Roots, in York.